 Keep it simple: simple is better

-Every time we conduct a UX audit or user testing on a patient-facing or an HCP website, we always discover the same issues: the website results in a cognitive overload and is difficult to use.
+Every time we conduct a UX audit or user testing on a patient-facing or an healthcare provider website, we always discover the same issues: the website results in a cognitive overload and is difficult to use.
 This is truly an industry curse.
+It may be counterintuitive, but best healthcare websites keep things as simples as possible for their users.
 Patients and HCPs alike are already experiencing information overload so anything you can do to SIMPLIFY their experience would be very welcome:

 A picture says a thousand words, and an infographic is designed to show the user complicated data they wouldn’t want to read.
 Make the user’s research simpler and more enjoyable by presenting data in an interesting, eye-catching way that is also easy to digest.
 This will deliver the key points quickly and effectively and speak especially to patients who might be experiencing information overload.